Not logged in? You're viewing the Free tier. Join for free or log in to access your membership content.

 Lemonade, Inc.

-Lemonade is a digital-first insurer offering renters, homeowners, car, pet and life insurance in the U.S. and parts of Europe.
+Lemonade sells renters, homeowners, pet, car, and term life insurance directly to consumers in the U.S. and Europe through its app and website.

 ai finance software